Jack Dreyer: The Maytag is Better Than Ever

 Going into next season, the goal is to continue throwing the fastball at a high percentage, but then throw the cutter, slider and curveball, which will give me a couple of harder breaking balls.
 Then, I can also continue to throw that curveball.

-Dreyer averaged 92.5 mph with his fastball this year, but feels as if, as he gets further away from his Tommy John Surgery, he will continue to increase his velocity.
+Dreyer averaged 92.5 mph with his fastball but feels as if, as he gets further away from his Tommy John Surgery, he will continue to increase his velocity.

 I think the way we go about our strength performance combined with the mechanical side of it, I have no questions my velo will continue to increase.